Pressure-Assisted Toilets: Everything You Need to Know

 1. Powerful Flush

-I might be wrong but the number one most care about while shopping for a new toilet is its flushing power.
+I might be wrong, but the number one most care about while shopping for a new toilet is its flushing power.
 Everyone hates flushing twice.
 And that is the problem that pressure-assisted solves.

 2. They clog less

 Once you buy a pressure-assisted toilet, a toilet plunger will be one of those things you will rarely need.
-These toilets are better at flushing solids more than any other toilet.
+These toilets are better at flushing solids than any other toilet.
 The pressurized water forces all the waste through the trap and down the drainpipe every single time.

 4. Water-efficient